SaiVishal1105/Ex-04-webTech_imagemap/README.md

 Create a Django project and start an app.

 ## Step 4
-Open the file in VS code and create and edit the html files for each place in the map
+Open the file in VS code and create and edit the html files for each place in the map.

 ## Step 5
-Make migrations and run the program using python manage.py runserver 8000
+Make migrations and run the program using python manage.py runserver 8000.

 # Code: